Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/RestrictAccessToTds.md

     ~~~
     {%include warning.html content="
     Make sure *none* of these `restrictedDatasetUsers` have any of the \"secure\" roles such as `tdsConfig`, `manager`, or `admin`.
     The `tdsConfig`, `manager` and `admin` roles allow access to secure parts of Tomcat and TDS.
     These can only be accessed using HTTPS (TLS), and thus are considered secure.
     If you are restricting access to datasets, you will also add other users who will have the `restrictedDatasetUser` role.
     The `restrictedDatasetUser` usage can also use non-HTTPS URLs, and so is vulnerable to session hijacking.
     By keeping the roles separate, you make sure the worst that can happen is that someone can download some scientific data they shouldn't have access to.
     " %}

 4. In the [TDS configuration catalogs](/server_side_catalog_specification.html), add `restrictAccess={security role}` attributes to the `dataset` or `datasetScan` elements.
 This will also restrict access to all children of those datasets.

-    Example:
+    #### Example

     ~~~xml
     <?xml version="1.0" encoding="UTF-8"?>